tilburgsciencehub/website/content/building-blocks/develop-your-coding-skills/learn-to-code/learn-bash-commands.md

 ---
 title: "Learn Bash Commands"
 description: "Learn how to navigate the terminal and command prompt"
-keywords: "cmd, command prompt, terminal, cd, ls, change directories"
+keywords: "cmd, command prompt, terminal, cd, ls, dir, mv"
 date: 2020-11-11T22:02:51+05:30
 draft: false
 weight: 4
 aliases:
-  - /learn/bash-commands
+  - /learn/bash
 ---

 ## Overview

-The command line let's you communciate with your computer without using your mouse.
+The command line lets you communicate with your computer without using your mouse.
 It's a text-based interface where you communicate using text alone.
 The commands differ between Unix-based systems (e.g., Mac / Linux) and Windows computers.
-On Apple and Windows computers the command line tool is called the Terminal an Command Prompt, respectively.
+On Apple and Windows computers the command line tool is called the Terminal and Command Prompt, respectively.

 ## Directories
 In programming-speak, all folders are called directories.
 A directory within another directory is called a subdirectory.
 When you open up a new Terminal window, you are automatically situated in your home directory.
 Your current directory is also referred to as your working directory.

 ## File Paths
-Your computer understands two kinds of paths, absolute and relative.
+Your computer understands two kinds of paths, absolute and relative ones.
 An absolute path starts from the root (or home directory).
-A relative path, on the other hand, starts from the current directory (e.g., Desktop).
+A relative path, on the other hand, starts from the current directory (for instance, your desktop).

 {{% codeblock %}}
 ```bash